antoniusmisfit/omicron/README.md

 Installation:

 You can simply drop the main "omicron" shell script anywhere in your system's $PATH, preferably in /usr/local/bin.
+Alternatively, you can use "omicron-tiny" if you prefer a single-page style blog.

 Basic usage: